mpostol/TP/InformationComputation/READMEConclusion.md

 ### Algorithm Implementation Preface

 Process information representation and algorithm implementation are tightly coupled but following the previous discussion divided to cover topics related to the design of types and the design of a program as one whole.
 The second part titled `Algorithm Implementation` covers the following examples and associated explanation:

-- we must distinguish between design-time and run-time environments.
-- how to organize the program text

 ### Program Layered Architecture